nginxinc/nginx-gateway-fabric/tests/zero-downtime-upgrades/zero-downtime-upgrades.md

       ```

   - NGF logs - we expect no errors
-  - Specifically look at the NFG logs before it exited, to make sure all components shutdown correctly.
+  - Specifically look at the NGF logs before it exited, to make sure all components shutdown correctly.
 - Check the new pods (in Google Monitoring)
   - NGINX Access logs - only 200 responses.
   - NGINX Error logs - no errors or warnings.